datadesk/python-documentcloud/sphinx/projects.rst

         Retrieves a particular document from the project using the provided DocumentCloud identifer.

-.. attribute:: document_obj.id
+.. attribute:: project_obj.id

     The unique identifer of the project in DocumentCloud's system.
 Typically this is a number.

-.. attribute:: document_obj.title
+.. attribute:: project_obj.title

     The name of the project.
 Can be edited and saved with a put command.